Shop-R1: Rewarding LLMs to Simulate Human Behavior in Online Shopping via Reinforcement Learning: Experiments

 \subsection{Experimental Results}

 \textbf{Performance comparison with baselines.} Main performance comparison results are shown in \textbf{\Cref{tab: main_results}}.
 Firstly, zero-shot prompting yields low performance: without any task-specific adaptation Qwen-2.5-3B-Instruct achieves only 0.32\% exact-action accuracy, confirming that long-horizon web behavior cannot be recovered from generic instruction tuning alone.
 Second, RL with sparse binary rewards on their own still fail to give the agent meaningful guidance.
 When we train the policy from scratch under this signal, it reaches only 1.01\% exact-match action accuracy and 6.17\% type accuracy.
 Third, a straightforward round of SFT is more effective, boosting performance to 16.76\% exact match accuracy and 22.25\% type accuracy.
 This confirms that dense, teacher-forced trajectories are crucial for injecting the structural knowledge (context $\rightarrow$ rationale $\rightarrow$ action) and illustrating the shape of the long-text fields (button labels or search queries) that the binary signal alone cannot convey.
 Fourth, appending an additional binary-reward RL phase after SFT delivers only mixed results: exact-match action accuracy actually slips to 16.55\%, while type-level F1 rises to 28.07\%.
 The agent thus learns to guess the coarse intent better, but it still struggles to reproduce the long-text values that drive the exact-match metric.
-In other words, the policy becomes better at guessing the coarse action type, but slightly worse at reproducing the fine-grained, long-text values required for an exact match.
-Lacking finer-grained credit assignment, the binary objective cannot push the model beyond what SFT already achieves and in some respects even pulls it backwards.
-Training with this objective is furthermore prone to instability and converges substantially more slowly than optimization with richer, structured rewards.
-Our proposed \oursit~framework closes most of this gap.
-By combining hierarchical rewards, self-certainty signals, format rewards and difficulty-aware scaling, it delivers 27.72\% exact-action accuracy (+65\% relative to SFT) and pushes action-type accuracy and F1 to 36.40\% and 31.28\%, respectively.
-The simultaneous rise of both the coarse (type-level) and fine-grained (exact-match) metrics indicates that \ours~not only identifies the correct intent more often, but also reproduces the long-text values (button labels, text queries) with higher fidelity.
+In other words, the policy becomes better at guessing the coarse action type, but slightly worse at reproducing the fine-grained, long-text values required